ab-noori/Hello-Rails-Backend/README.md

 ### Prerequisites
 In order to run this project you need:
-  * A basic understanding of Ruby, Rails and Git
+  * A basic understanding of Ruby, Rails, and Git
-  * A postgresql connection
+  * A Postgresql connection
-  * Create some data before running to see Greatings
+  * Create some data before running to see the Greatings
 ### Usage
 1. Install Ruby
 2. Install Rails